Visels/Amazon-Clone-ReactJs/readme.txt

-This is a react amazon clone using express, stripe
+This is a react amazon clone using express,